mescheidegger/whisper-transcriptions/README.md

 This project is a companion web application for my whisper-webserver project.

-The development was completed from prompt engineering using GPT4.

 Web Application for recording audio, sending audio to an external whisper server, receiving transcription back.

-All of this code was written by AI.

 1. Clone / follow instructions for running whisper-webserver repo